monkey-tw/BookServer/README.md

 - Open BookServer project via IntelliJ IDEA
 - Click `Run` button in the top menu, then click `Run 'BookServerApplication'`

-# Database
+# Achitecture
+- Based on Spring MVC
-Based on H2 database.
+- Based on H2 database.
+- Unit tests with JUnit

 # Test with BookApp
-Refer to [BookApp](https://github.com/monkey-tw/BookApp) to run BookApp in simulator.
+Refer to [BookApp](https://github.com/monkey-tw/BookApp.git) to run BookApp in simulator.